ZeroKun265/markg/README.md

 That being said..

+#

+### Availability
+I plan to host markg as a public service once it comes out of what i'd call alpha right now.
+As of writing there is no real reason to turn it into a product for now.
+Hopefully in the future this page will be updated with a url to a hosted instance of markg 🤞

 ### How to contribute
 I know my dev structure sucks but i have never actually done something serious, so if you have suggestions on how to change it, please open an issue!